- 1 Things to know about Jaipur

 Evening in Chowki Dhani.

-We planned to spend our last evening in Jaipur at Chokhi Dhani which is synonymous with a Rajasthani village themed hospitality and offers some great entertainment and dining experience.
+We planned to spend our last evening in Jaipur at Chokhi Dhani.
+Chwoki Dhani is synonymous with Rajasthani hospitality and offers a village themed restaurant experience and entertainment as well.

-Their aim is to preserve and encourage the village art and culture and to give the new generation a closer look at the roots and see the Indian village life.
+Their aim is to preserve the village art and culture and to give the new generation a closer look and feel of the Indian village life.

 After 2 hectic days it was time to wind down and reminisce all the great time spent in this city and there could not have been a better place to do this than Bar Palladio.